captn3m0/cosmere-books/README.md

 If none is passed, all books will be generated.
 The entire build (for all books combined) roughly takes 15 minutes on a single core system (excluding the Docker pull).

+So if you'd like to get a ebook for the Way of Kings re-read, run the following command:

+	docker run --rm --volume "$(pwd):/output" captn3m0/cosmere-books:latest wok-reread

 ## Extra

 If you'd like to see any other books covered here, please [create an issue](https://github.com/captn3m0/cosmere-books/issues/new), or reach out to me: <https://captnemo.in/contact/>

+## Development

+If you'd like to hack on the project locally, see [HACKING.md](HACKING.md).

 # LICENSE